ldijkman/randomnerd_esp32_wifi_manager/BIN_OTA/readme.md

 https://www.google.com/search?q=ESP32+WROVER+8mb+38pin+devkit

-Download the files to your phone tablet computer
+Download the files to your phone, tablet or computer

 ---